djaus2/MauiCountdownToolkit/README.md

      ***The RainbowCountdownPopup in action using gunx.svg icon***
      ---
      ```*``` Icons embedded in the library:
      Can be used without instantiation (inclusion) in the host app:
+     _Inbuilt icons don't currently work_
      - gunx.svg
      - videogreen.svg _(default)_
      - videored.svg
-     - veideoblack.svg
+     - videoblack.svg

 ## Usage Example Version 1.1.0
 ```csharp